brian-rieder/EthernetSniffer/README.md

 # Ethernet Sniffer

-by Luke Neumann, Brian Rieder, and Subhav Ramachandran
+by Caitlin Cowden, Shaughan Gladden, and Brian Rieder

 Ethernet sniffer and packet flagger designed for tandem Cyclone V FPGA and Atom microprocessor on the Terasic DE2i-150 Rev. C board